tsvbits/tsvbits.github.io/src/pages/resume/index.md

 I've been writing computer programs with passion for half of my life.
 I wrote a lot of software and fix thousands of bugs.
 And I am still engineer.

-I am small fish like those engineers working hard with dedication.
+I am small fish like those engineers who working hard and dedication driven.
 This makes me having mindset to solve problems pragmatically and proactively.

 I love working on complex projects with positive and smart people around me.